OhmGeek/ODR/README.md

 # ODR
 An Online Document Repository for ECS at Durham University.
 It's a marking system for third and fourth year projects.

+Designed by students, and a system designed as part of our Group Project module.
+Any views in this repo are not those of Durham University.

 ## Requirements:
 - PHP 5.3
 - Twig